 - How much time does it take to complete the software testing?
 View Model is much easier to test and handle than others.
 This is achieved through the separation of business logic from the rest of the code.

 And so on until you get the required answer to your question.
 But keep in mind that Single-Page(Function)-Application can grow up to be something more.
-Very often we need MVVMs as an investment in the future of our application.
+Very often we need MVVMs as an investment in the future of our application for business.
 However, note that MVP is recommended, where datacontext binding is impossible.
 Have you already decided what architecture you want to implement in your Android SW: MVP vs MVVM?

 The following piece of code illustrates the implementation of ViewModel-pattern: